 B i o g r a p h y

 David Oertel is Music Director and Conductor of the Austin Philharmonic and Starlight Symphony Orchestra.
-He has worked with the Austin Flute Choir, youth orchestras, musical theatre and opera companies, community bands and orchestras as well as jazz ensembles and silent film orchestras.
+He has worked with many orchestras, musical theatre and opera companies, community bands and orchestras as well as jazz ensembles, and silent film orchestras.

 Oertel is co-author with David Daniels and David Rahbee for the sixth edition of the reference book Daniels' Orchestral Music.
 They are also actively adding content to the associated website:

 David also partnered with Jonathan Green and co-authored an edition of Green's previously published collection on choral-orchestral works.
-The new edition is called, "Choral-Orchestral Repertoire: A Conductor's Guide, Omnibus Edition" (Green, Oertel 2019).
+The new edition is called, "Choral-Orchestral Repertoire: A Conductor's Guide, Omnibus Edition" (2019).

 Oertel has also appeared as a guest conductor with many orchestras and taught music in the public schools and at universities.
 As a side note, he is also an avid photographer!